 A Short History of Goose Creek Friends Meeting

-We honor the Manahoac and Monacan (Mahock) tribes who were on the land where Goose Creek meetinghouse now stands.
-This land was a trade route as well as seasonal hunting grounds for the Iroquoian, Powhatan, and Souian tribal groups.
+We honor the Manahoac and Monacan (Mahock) people who were on the land where Goose Creek Meeting House now stands.
+This land was a trade route as well as seasonal hunting grounds for the Iroquoian, Algonkian, and Siouan language groups.
 We recognize their legacy.

 Quakers first settled in what is now western Loudoun County beginning in the early 1730’s, having moved south from Pennsylvania to Waterford, Virginia, and the surrounding area.
 They were successful farmers, built and operated mills, and established businesses to serve the community.
 The Meeting House was the nexus around which Friends’ family and community lives rotated.
 Meetings for Worship were held each week on Sunday and Thursday (known to Quakers, who rejected the pagan associations of those name days, as First Day and Fifth Day respectively.)

 The first Meeting House was a small log structure built in 1745.
 It was replaced by a stone Meeting House in 1765.
 This structure is now a private home next to the Goose Creek parking lot.
 As membership increased, there was a need for a larger meeting space, so the current brick Meeting House was built from 1817 to 1818.
 It was originally a two story building that was rebuilt in 1949 as a one story structure after a wind storm in 1943 blew the roof off and severely damaged the upper floor.